-WORC is a regional network of grassroots community organizations that include 12,200 members and 39 local chapters.
+WORC is a regional network of grassroots community organizations that include over 18,532 members and 37 local chapters across seven western states.
 WORC helps its member groups succeed by providing training and coordinating issue work.

 Our eight community organizations are:

 - Powder River Basin Resource Council (Wyoming)